ToontownBattlefront/Toontown-Battlefront/README.md

 ## Helping out! ##
 If you find a bug, or want to help out the source, feel free to submit a pull request to our source code!
 Our team will try to get to it as soon as possible, as we're always glad for help from anyone!

+# SAFETY WARNING #
+#### Please run atni-virus and malware protection before opening the files to ensure that you and your computer remain safe.